dpvtank/Balzac/index.md

     </audio>
 </figure>

-By day, my primary work is in sales, customer success, and strategy.
-I’ve spent 6+ years doing sales, customer success, and marketing in Fortune 500 companies as well as startups.
+By day, my primary work is in sales and marketing strategy.
+I’ve spent 6+ years doing sales and marketing in Fortune 500 companies as well as startups.
 I also consult with and advise startups to do the same.
 You can see a more professional breakdown of my work on [LinkedIn](https://www.linkedin.com/in/dtankco).

 In the rest of my time, I write about connection, culture, spirituality, and its application in personal lives, business and organizations.